Who we are looking for

 Fitness

 You must be physically fit and mentally resilient to undertake police duties.
 The fitness assessment is based on the Scottish Police Service National Fitness Standard.
+Currently running to 5.4 on the Bleep Test.

 You will also be expected to maintain your fitness throughout your career.